- About Samurai Translators

 Our translations are printed on company letterheaded paper and each page is stamped with our company seal.
 We also deliver all our translations together with a “Certificate of Translation signed by the translator in charge of your translation”.

 I want my files delivered as Word or Excel.

 This will cost the same as if delivered with a Certificate of Translation; however, a Certificate of Translation will not be attached.
 The files will be delivered to you by e-mail.

 Can you make overseas deliveries?

-Overseas delivery is available for the translation fee plus the EMS delivery charge which starts from 3,000 yen (excluding tax).
-(As of June 1, 2016 prices vary depending on the delivery destination.
-Please contact us for more details.)
+Overseas delivery is available for the translation fee plus the EMS delivery charge which starts from 4,000 yen (excluding tax).

 Can you make Certificates of Translations in French?